Dawlat Ahmadzai

 Dawlat Khan Ahmadzi (born 5 September 1984) is an Afghan former international cricketer.
 He is a right-handed batsman and right-arm fast-medium bowler who played limited overs cricket for the Afghanistan national cricket team.

-After the Afghan team secured One Day International status by securing a top-six finish at the 2009 ICC World Cup Qualifier in South Africa (although not qualifying for the 2011 Cricket World Cup itself), on April 19, 2009, Ahmadzai took the first ever wicket for Afghanistan in an ODI when he dismissed Scotland's Gavin Hamilton as the Afghan team won the Qualifier's fifth-place play-off at Willowmoore Park, Benoni.
+After the Afghan team secured One Day International (ODI) status by managing a top-six finish at the 2009 ICC World Cup Qualifier in South Africa (although not qualifying for the 2011 Cricket World Cup itself), on April 19, 2009, Ahmadzai took the first ever wicket for Afghanistan in an ODI when he dismissed Scotland's Gavin Hamilton as the Afghan team won the Qualifier's fifth-place play-off at Willowmoore Park, Benoni.